kevin137/kisa/SLTA_notes_Class03.md

 This is simple, but this is the foundation of any other
 model: feature maps, kernel, neural networks

-We will eventually replace "this" ℓ with the square loss function
+We will eventually replace the ℓ with the square loss function

 Now we can start identifying H with ℝᵈ
 > H ≃ ℝᵈ

-we can talk about things like what is the norm of the function in H:
+So now we can talk about things like what is the norm of the function in H:
 > ∥f∥_H = ∥w∥

 we can define an inner product: